 The Bell Moto 3 comes as close to a solution as you can get with its styling and build quality.

 The new helmet is a vast improvement in safety on the original.
 It is ECE and DOT rated, and it has the fewest compromises in its class, so I would recommend it to anyone who loves the classic retro look whose head shape fits.

 When rains, or it’s time to really hit the hard stuff off-road, or some high speed riding on the road, there are advantages in the comfort of a modern helmet.

 Buy it for its cool looks but be aware of the downsides.
 Why not own both modern and retro helmets, choose depending on your mood that day.

 With all the love for retro styling these days, it’s great that a whole new generation can get to experience the Moto 3.

 Have you ever owned the original Bell Moto 3 helmet or bought the new one recently?
-Feel free to add your thoughts below.
+Please feel free to add your thoughts below.